sonic-net/SONiC/doc/vrrp/VRRP_Adaptation_HLD.md

  inet6 fe80::f8b7:c9dd:a1e8:9844/64 scope link stable-privacy
     valid_lft forever preferred_lft forever
 ```
-Using vrrp4-2-1 as an example, a few things to note about this interface:
+a few things to note about this interface:
 - It is slaved to eth0; any packets transmitted on this interface will egress via eth0
-- Its MAC address is set to the VRRP IPv4 virtual MAC specified by the RFC for VRID 5
+- Its MAC address is set to the VRRP virtual MAC specified by the RFC for VRID 5
 - The link local address on the interface is not derived from the interface MAC

-First to note is that packets transmitted on this interface will egress via eth0, but with their Ethernet source MAC set to the VRRP virtual MAC.
-This is how FRR’s VRRP implementation accomplishes the virtual MAC requirement on real hardware.

-As for the MAC address assigned to this interface, the last byte of the address holds the VRID, in this case 0x05.
-The second to last byte is 0x01, as specified by the RFC for IPv4 operation.
-The IPv6 MAC address is be identical except that the second to last byte is defined to be 0x02.
-Two things to note from this arrangement:
-1. There can only be up to 255 unique Virtual Routers on an interface (only 1 byte is available for the VRID)
-2. IPv4 and IPv6 addresses must be assigned to different Macvlan devices, because they have different MAC addresses

 #### Functional Description